What is Productivity?

 1. Learn to Prioritize

 Face the facts.
 If you’re a normal functioning human in modern society, you are always going to be busy.
 You are always going to have multiple things to do.
 And you’re always going to have multiple deadlines to meet.
 But don’t think that this means you can’t be productive.
-The reason why you see so many people getting buried under piles of work is not because their slow or anything but that they probably just don’t follow the key pillar of productivity which is prioritizing.
+The reason why you see so many people getting buried under piles of work is not that their slow or anything but that they probably just don’t follow the key pillar of productivity which is prioritizing.

 By doing things in order of urgency, you greatly improve your level of efficiency.
-A great tool which I like to use is the Eisenhower Decision Matrix and I urge you to use it as well.
+A great tool that I like to use is the Eisenhower Decision Matrix and I urge you to use it as well.